EDUCATION TRACK

 Build Your Skills

-Participate in all Gatehouse Program requirements, including coaching sessions, skills classes and groups.
+Participate in all Gatehouse Program requirements, including weekly coaching sessions, skills classes and groups, and following Community Safety Rules.

 Engage Your Kids

-To be considered for admissions, you must meet ALL of the following requirements:
+To be considered for admission, you must meet ALL of the following minimum eligibility requirements:

-• You are a single mother 21 years or older with dependent children (at least 1 year old and up to a senior in high school and must be eligible to live in Tarrant County)
+• You are a single mother 21 years or older with dependent children (at least 1 year old and up to a senior in high school; you must have legal custody of your dependent children who will be residing with you and they must be eligible to live in Tarrant County)

 • You are a U.S. citizen or permanent resident and currently living in the DFW metroplex (see FAQs for more information about qualifying counties)

-• You are within 2 years of graduation or completing a healthcare or teaching undergraduate or master’s degree program (see FAQs for more information about other degree programs that may qualify at our partner schools)
+• You are within 2 years of graduation or completing an associates, bachelor’s or master’s degree program.
+Priority given to healthcare and teaching degrees.
+(See FAQs for more information about other degree programs that may qualify at our partner schools)

-• You are enrolled in a qualified healthcare or teaching undergraduate or master’s degree program at an approved institution with a cumulative minimum GPA of 3.0 (see FAQs to see if your program and school qualifies)
+• You are enrolled in a qualified associate’s, bachelor’s or master’s degree program at an approved institution with a cumulative minimum GPA of 3.0 (see FAQs to see if your program and school qualifies)

 • You have proof of current FAFSA application/approval